christophhart/hise_documentation/Sampler.md

 VeloLow | the lowest mapped velocity.
 VeloHigh | the highest mapped velocity.
 RR Group | the group index for round robin / random group start behaviour

+### Sample Table

+The sample table is a list of all loaded samples and can be sorted.
+There is also a search bar with a full [RegEx parser](https://en.wikipedia.org/wiki/Regular_expression)

 ## Importing files